The Tales of Beatrix Potter

 The Tales of Beatrix Potter (US title: Peter Rabbit and Tales of Beatrix Potter) is a 1971 ballet film based on the children's stories of English author and illustrator Beatrix Potter.
 The film was directed by Reginald Mills, choreographed by Sir Frederick Ashton (who danced the role of Mrs. Tiggy-Winkle), and featured dancers from The Royal Ballet.
-The musical score was arranged by John Lanchbery from various sources, such as the operas of Michael Balfe and of Sir Arthur Sullivan, and performed by the Orchestra of the Royal Opera House.
+The musical score was arranged by John Lanchbery from various sources, such as the operas of Michael Balfe and of Sir Arthur Sullivan, and performed by the Orchestra of the Royal Opera House conducted by Lanchbery.
 It was produced by Richard Goodwin with John Brabourne as executive producer.
 The stories were adapted by Goodwin and his wife designer Christine Edzard.

 The Tales of Beatrix Potter is the only feature film directed by Mills, who is best remembered as a film editor.
 Mills edited The Red Shoes (1948) and other films directed and produced by Powell and Pressburger that incorporated ballet.

 Production

-The film was a passion project for producer Richard Goodwin who succeeded in getting the film rights from Potter's estate.
-(The estate had turned down an approach from Walt Disney because they were worried he would distort the work.)
-Goodwin worked on developing the film for two years with his wife, designer Christine Edzard.
-Instead of a conventional screenplay, Edzard produced over two hundred sketches.
+Development

+The idea started in 1968 when Christine Edzard travelled from Paris, where she was assistant to the designer Lila de Nobili, to work on the sets of Zeffirelli's Romeo and Juliet (1968) in Rome.
+There she met Goodwin, associate producer for John Brabourne who was making the film, and the two became a couple.
+They decided they would do something together and while in Britain meeting Goodwin's mother, Edzard saw and heard Beatrix Potter for the first time as Mrs. Goodwin read The Tale of Mrs. Tiggy-Winkle to her grandchildren.
+Edzard showed the “thoroughly English” book to Nobili, who was in Covent Garden with The Sleeping Beauty ballet, which featured dancing animals, mice and a cat.
+Nobili suggested it as a project for the couple, and the Tales as a ballet was born.

+Lila de Nobili had brought Rostislav Doboujinsky over from Paris to make animal masks for the first act of The Sleeping Beauty and Doboujinsky talked with Goodwin and Edzard.
+In October 1969, he agreed to make a sample mask for mouse character 'Hunca Munca' whose face is “perhaps the most appealing in the film”.

-Goodwin approached Ashton to choreograph.
-He later said: "I was not certain that with films dominated by violence and sex the time was right for such an explosion of sheer charm.
+Conceived of as a filmed ballet, Goodwin and Edzard approached Frederick Ashton, former director of the Royal Ballet, to choreograph.
+Ashton later said: "I was not certain that with films dominated by violence and sex the time was right for such an explosion of sheer charm.
 But now I think the public is more than ready for something like this."